miklosme/papers/src/app/home.md

+# Daily Digest (January 4, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer for customer support:

+Imagine slashing wait times and boosting efficiency in tech support.
+That's exactly what researchers are proposing with a [novel approach to ticket routing](https://papers.miklos.dev/2501.00461) using knowledge graph embeddings and machine learning.
+By analyzing everything from ticket descriptions to engineer expertise and past collaborations, this system aims to match the right experts to even the trickiest problems.
+It's like Tinder for tech support, but way smarter!

+Now, let's switch gears to the world of robotics.
+Remember those adorable swarm robots that could gather without communication?
+Well, hold onto your circuit boards, because [new research](https://papers.miklos.dev/2501.00390) has just shattered some long-held beliefs.
+It turns out that for more than two robots, there's no simple controller that can guarantee they'll always find each other.
+This highlights the crucial role of computation and communication in multi-agent systems – a vital lesson for anyone working on large-scale AI collaborations.

+Speaking of large-scale, how about tackling problems with infinite agents?
+That's the domain of Mean Field Control Games, and researchers have just [turbocharged our ability to solve them](https://papers.miklos.dev/2501.00052) using deep reinforcement learning.
+By cleverly reformulating these mind-bending problems, they've achieved order-of-magnitude improvements in efficiency.
+This could be a game-changer for everything from autonomous traffic systems to economic simulations.

+But wait, there's more!
+If you're building AI agents, you won't want to miss the [proposed standardization for Vertical AI agent design](https://papers.miklos.dev/2501.00881).
+This paper lays out the building blocks for creating specialized, industry-specific AI agents that can adapt and learn on the fly.
+It's a blueprint for the next generation of AI assistants, from customer service bots to healthcare advisors.

+Finally, educators, listen up!
+The rise of generative AI is reshaping how we learn, and researchers are proposing a radical new approach called [Interactionalism](https://papers.miklos.dev/2501.00867).
+This framework emphasizes developing "interactional intelligence" – the ability to effectively collaborate with AI agents.
+It's not just about what you know, but how well you can dance with your digital partners.

+That's all for today's AI digest.
+Remember, the future isn't just coming – it's already here, one research paper at a time!

 # Daily Digest (January 3, 2025)

 Attention all AI enthusiasts!
 We've got a jam-packed lineup of cutting-edge research to dive into today.
 Let's kick things off with a deep dive into the world of multi-agent reinforcement learning.